 - I. Campgrounds: Campgrounds are prohibited in the Resource Protection District.
 Campgrounds within the Residential Shoreland District shall conform to the minimum requirements imposed under statelicensing procedures and the following: - 1.
-Campgrounds shall contain a minimum of five thousand (5,000) square feet of land, not including roads and driveways, for each site.
-Land supporting wetland vegetation, and land below the normal high- water line of a water body shall not be included in calculating land area per site. - 2.
-The areas intended for placement of a recreational vehicle, tent or shelter, and utility and service buildings shall be set back at least two hundred and fifty (250) feet, horizontal distance, from the normal high-water line of the Royal River, Chandler Brook and the East Branch; at least one hundred and fifty (150) feet, horizontal distance, from the normal high-water line of other water bodies, at least one hundred and fifty (150) feet, horizontal distance, from the upland edge of the Deer Brook wetland and Knight's Pond; and at least one hundred (100) feet, horizontal distance, from the normal high-water line of tributary streams. - J. Individual-Private Campsites: Individual, private campsites not associated with campgrounds are permitted provided the following conditions are met: - 1.
-One campsite per lot existing on the effective date of this Ordinance, or thirty thousand (30,000) square feet of lot area within the Residential Shoreland District or Resource Protection District, whichever is less, may be permitted. - Campsite placement on any lot, including the area intended for a recreational vehicle or tent platform, shall be set back one hundred (100) feet horizontal distance, from the normal highwater line of a water body1, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond. - 3.
+Campgrounds shall contain a minimum of 5,000 square feet of land, not including roads and driveways, for each site.
+Land supporting wetland vegetation, and land below the normal highwater line of a water body shall not be included in calculating land area per site. - 2.
+The areas intended for placement of a recreational vehicle, tent or shelter, and utility and service buildings shall be set back at least 250 feet, horizontal distance, from the normal highwater line of the Royal River, Chandler Brook and the East Branch; at least 150 feet, horizontal distance, from the normal high-water line of other water bodies, at least 150 feet, horizontal distance, from the upland edge of the Deer Brook wetland and Knight's Pond; and at least 100 feet, horizontal distance, from the normal high-water line of tributary streams. - J. Individual-Private Campsites: Individual, private campsites not associated with campgrounds are permitted provided the following conditions are met: - 1.
+One campsite per lot existing on the effective date of this Ordinance, or 30,000 square feet of lot area within the Residential Shoreland District or Resource Protection District, whichever is less, may be permitted. - 2.
+Campsite placement on any lot, including the area intended for a recreational vehicle or tent platform, shall be set back 100 feet horizontal distance, from the normal high-water line of a waterbody, tributary streams, or the upland edge of the Deer Brook wetland or Knight's Pond. - 3.
 Only one recreational vehicle shall be allowed on a campsite.
 The recreational vehicle shall not be located on any type of permanent foundation except for a gravel pad, and no structure except a canopy shall be attached to recreational vehicles. - 4.
-The clearing of vegetation for the siting of the recreational vehicle, tent or similar shelter in a Resource Protection District shall be limited to one thousand (1,000) square feet. - 5.
+The clearing of vegetation for the siting of the recreational vehicle, tent or similar shelter in a Resource Protection District shall be limited to 1,000 square feet. - 5.
 A written sewage disposal plan describing the proposed method and location of sewage disposal shall be required for each campsite and shall be approved by the Local Plumbing Inspector.
 Where disposal is off-site, written authorization from the receiving facility or landowner is required. - 6.
-When a recreational vehicle, tent or similar shelter is placed on-site for more than one hundred twenty (120) days per year, all requirements for residential structures shall be met, including the installation of a subsurface sewage disposal system in compliance with the State of Maine Subsurface WastewaterDisposal Rules unless served by public sewage facilities. - 7.
+When a recreational vehicle, tent or similar shelter is placed on-site for more than 120 days per year, all requirements for residential structures shall be met, including the installation of a subsurface sewage disposal system in compliance with the State of Maine Subsurface WastewaterDisposal Rules unless served by public sewage facilities. - 7.
 Camping on town park or recreation land is regulated by the Town of North Yarmouth Parks and Recreation Area Use and Regulation Ordinance.
 [Amended 6/18/11]

-1 Water Body: Any river or stream with Resource Protection zoning to include the Royal River, Chandler Brook, the East Branch, and sections of Toddy Brook, Pratt's Brook, Deer Brook, and an unnamed tributary to Chandler Brook, as depicted on the Zoning Map.
+&lt;sup>1 Water Body: Any river or stream with Resource Protection zoning to include the Royal River, Chandler Brook, the East Branch, and sections of Toddy Brook, Pratt's Brook, Deer Brook, and an unnamed tributary to Chandler Brook, as depicted on the Zoning Map.